slab14/IoT_Sec_Gateway/README.md

 ## Important info

-We used a branched version of [l2switch](https://github.com/slab14/l2switch/tree/slab-demo).
-Please refer to this repo for more info on ODL and custom scripts used to accomplish the demo
+We used a branched version of [l2switch](https://github.com/slab14/l2switch/tree/slab-demo) and [ovs](https://github.com/slab14/ovs/tree/slab).
+Please refer to their repos for additional README info